 What are the long-term health risks of HPV?

 The US Department of Health and Human Services reports that in the majority of cases, HPV doesn’t cause any symptoms or problems and goes away on its own.
 However, there are a number of possible risks for people whose HPV does not go away.
-Genital warts is a possibility, but so are several different types of cancers, like those of the cervix, penis, anus, vulva, or throat.
+Genital warts are a possibility, but so are several different types of cancers, like those of the cervix, penis, anus, vulva, or throat.
 Cervical cancer is the most common cancer caused by HPV, and HPV infections are responsible for a high number of abnormal pap smear results.

 If there are no symptoms, how do you know you have it?

 Many strains of HPV don’t cause any symptoms, which makes it impossible for people with these types of HPV to know they have it.
 Plus, there isn’t a single test that can help someone determine if they have the condition.
-HPV is more often diagnosed when a person notices genital warts, an abnormal pap smear, or a certain type of cancer.
+HPV is more often diagnosed when a person notices genital warts, an abnormal pap smear, or develops a type of cancer.

 How can HPV be avoided?